 Have identified, through the site-specific pollutant source assessment, that one or more pollutants specific to the TMDL are present on-site with the potential to enter construction stormwater discharges.

+Revised Universal Soil Loss Equation (RUSLE)

+Revised universal soil loss equation is the empirical model that calculates average annual soil loss as a function of rainfall and runoff erosivity, soil erodibility, topography, erosion controls, and sediment controls.

+Revised Universal Soil Loss Equation 2 (RUSLE2)

+Revised universal soil loss equation 2 is the updated Windows®-based empirical model that calculates average annual soil loss as a function of rainfall and runoff erosivity, soil erodibility, topography, erosion controls, and sediment controls.
+This includes subsequent equivalent versions of this model.

 Routine Maintenance

 Routine maintenance are activities intended to maintain the original line and grade, hydraulic capacity, and/or original purpose of a facility.
 The Order further defines routine maintenance (Section II.B.1) for road and highway projects as the replacement of the structural section, but not when the activity exposes the underlying soil or erodible subgrade.
 The road surface and base are not part of the subgrade.
 As such, those portions of a project that remove the paved road surface and base down to the erodible subgrade and/or underlying soil would not be considered routine maintenance.